sciabarracom/openserverless-task/admin/docopts.md

   admin listuser      list all the secrets of an user (default list all the users) admin compact       create a one shot job which executes couchdb compact against all available dbs admin usage         calculates and displays PVC disk usage statistics for bound volumes.
-Shows Total, Size and Available storage per PVC
+Shows Total, Size and Available storage per PVC admin extraingress  (miniops and linux only) add a new ingress for an user
+                      specifying host creates an alias with that host specifying an ip create an ip alias specifying a port creates a reverse proxy
 ```

 ## Options